hoangduytranuk/blender_manual/blender_docs/manual/editors/3dview/3d_cursor.rst

    :class: refbox

    :Mode:      All Modes
-   :Panel:     :menuselection:`Properties region --> 3D Cursor`
+   :Panel:     :menuselection:`Sidebar region --> 3D Cursor`

 .. figure:: /images/editors_3dview_3d-cursor_panel.png

-   The 3D Cursor panel of the properties region.
+   The 3D Cursor panel of the Sidebar region.

-The 3D cursor can also be positioned by editing the location coordinates values in the *3D cursor* panel of the properties region.
+The 3D cursor can also be positioned by editing the location coordinates values in the *3D cursor* panel of the Sidebar region.

 Usage
 =====

-The 3D Cursor is used as the origin for any added object, can be used and moved with the :doc:`snap tool </editors/3dview/object/editing/transform/control/snap>`, and is an option for the :doc:`pivot point </editors/3dview/object/editing/transform/control/pivot_point/index>`.
+The 3D Cursor is used as the origin for any added object, can be used and moved with the :doc:`snap tool </scene_layout/object/editing/transform/control/snap>`, and is an option for the :doc:`pivot point </scene_layout/object/editing/transform/control/pivot_point/index>`.